 WASHINGTON, DC – Following more than 200 houses of worship being denied FEMA aid following Superstorm Sandy, Congress plans to vote today on whether FEMA can keep discriminating against houses of worship in disaster relief funding.
-In light of this, The Becket Fund for Religious Liberty provided Congress with a legal analysis of the proper role of the Establishment Clause in disaster funding.
+In light of this, Becket Law provided Congress with a legal analysis of the proper role of the Establishment Clause in disaster funding.

-The Becket Fund for Religious Liberty is the leading religious liberty law firm, dedicated to protecting the constitutional rights of all faiths.
-The Becket Fund’s legal analysis explains that:
+Becket is the leading religious liberty law firm, dedicated to protecting the constitutional rights of all faiths.
+Becket’s legal analysis explains that:

 1) neutral funding is consistent with case law;

 2) neutral funding is consistent with the federal government’s past and present practices; and